-I’d have liked more control from the brakes, but more significant for a commuter bike is the lack of mudguards, especially on a bike that’s otherwise so well equipped.
+I’d have liked more control from the brakes, but more significant for a commuter competing with the best electric hybrid bikes is the lack of mudguards, especially on a bike that’s otherwise so well equipped.

 It has great contact points in the saddle, bar and grips, and the lights are smartly integrated, but guards are a commuting essential.